 How can OKRs be used in project management?

-Project managers can utilise OKRs to bring teams and stakeholders together around clear goals.
-This framework can aid teams in setting priorities, maintaining concentration on key objectives, and monitoring their progress in reaching those objectives.
-Transparency, accountability, and continual development can all be encouraged by using OKRs.
+This framework can aid teams in setting priorities, maintaining concentration on key business objectives, and monitoring their progress in reaching those objectives.
+Feedback loop, transparency, accountability, and continuous improvement can all be encouraged by using OKRs.

 What is the difference between a project goal and an OKR?